YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 :::QuoteBig
 ---
-title: "What is the best UX for editing?"
+title: What is the best UX for editing?
 desc: After looking at a bunch of page builders, we spotted <strong>two</strong> ways to handle editing.
 So the big decision was <i>which of the two is preferable?</i>
 icon: think
 ---